JohnVinyard/JohnVinyard.github.io/about.md

 permalink: /about/
 ---

-My name is John Vinyard, and this blog will follow the development of [`zounds`](https://github.com/JohnVinyard/zounds), a python library that aims to make it fast and cheap to prototype audio feature extraction pipelines, searches, and novel synthesis techniques.
+My name is John Vinyard, and my goal is to develop a sparse, interpretable, and easy-to-manipulate representation of audio.
+Image an audio codec that you can view and edit in a way that "fits" your perception of said audio;  a collection of sources or events in a shared space.